Two dimensional integral representations via branches of the Bruhat-Tits tree: Branches and eigenvalues

 Before we go on to generalize the results in the previous section to indecomposable abelian representation, we need a way to compute the part of a branch that is fixed under the action by conjugation of the group $\mathfrak{L}^*$ of invertible elements in a two dimensional algebra $\mathfrak{L}=K[\mathtt{r}]\subseteq \mathbb{M}_2(K)$.
 These results can be found in \cite{AB19}, but we include them here for the sake of completeness.

-\begin{Lem} Let $\mathtt{r}$ be a matrix with eigenvalues $a,b\in K_\nu$ with the same valuation.
+\begin{Lem} Let $\mathtt{r}$ be a matrix with two distinct eigenvalues $a$ and $b$ in $K_\nu$, whose valuations $\nu(a)$ and $\nu(b)$ coincide.
 Then conjugation by $\mathtt{r}$ fixes precisely the vertices that are at distance at most $\nu\left(1-\frac ab\right)$ of the maximal path whose visual limits are the fixed points of the Moebius transformation defined by the matrix $\mathtt{r}$. \end{Lem}

-\begin{proof} This is a straightforward generalization of Lemma \ref{l61} if we observe that the action by conjugation of $\mathrm{GL}_2(K_\nu)$ is transitive on algebras isomorphic to $K_\nu\times K_\nu$.
-The statement about the visual limits is immediate if we observe that $\infty$ and $0$ are both, the visual limits of the standard apartment, and the invariant points of the Moebius transformation $\mu(z)=\frac{az}{b}$ defined by the diagonal matrix $\sbmattrix{a}{0}{0}{b}$. \end{proof}
+\begin{proof} This is a straightforward generalization of Lemma \ref{l61} if we observe that the action by conjugation of $\mathrm{GL}_2(K_\nu)$ is transitive on the set of algebras isomorphic to $K_\nu\times K_\nu$.
+The statement about the visual limits is immediate if we observe that $\infty$ and $0$ are both, the visual limits of the standard apartment, and the fixed points of the Moebius transformation $\mu(z)=\frac{az}{b}$ defined by the diagonal matrix $\sbmattrix{a}{0}{0}{b}$. \end{proof}